firstbytes/firstbytes/README.md

 # First Bytes Society

 This is the early stages of the First Bytes Society's web based programming education environment.
-It is based on the work of many excellent people and projects that preceeded it, like _why's [Hackety Hack](http://hackety.com/), Khan Academy's [Computer Programming Coursework](https://www.khanacademy.org/computing/cs/), John Resig's [ProcessingJS](http://processingjs.org/), and [Codecademy](http://codecademy.com), to name a few.
+It is based on the work of many excellent people and projects that preceded it, like _why's [Hackety Hack](http://hackety.com/), Khan Academy's [Computer Programming Coursework](https://www.khanacademy.org/computing/cs/), John Resig's [ProcessingJS](http://processingjs.org/), and [Codecademy](http://codecademy.com), to name a few.

-The First Bytes Society App gets right down to business by immersing the student in legible code from the beginning and encouraing exploration as a means of accidentally learning programming.
+The First Bytes Society App gets right down to business by immersing the student in legible code from the beginning and encouraging exploration as a means of accidentally learning programming.

 ## Manifesto